-Business Day means a day on which banks are open for general banking business in New South Wales (not being a Saturday, Sunday or public holiday in that place).
+Business Day means a day on which banks are open for general banking business in New South Wales (not beingthat is not a Saturday, Sunday or public holiday in that place) where the Community Parcel is located.

-Committee is the management committee established and maintained under clause 4 and required by the Subdivision Legislation.
+Committee is the management committee to be known as "OPTC Management Committee" and established and maintained under clause 4 and as required by the Subdivision Legislation.